- Business Terms

 Can you be a customer and not a consumer?

-Yes, you can be a customer and not a consumer.
-For instance, if you have children and you buy clothing for them, they’re the ones consuming the goods, not you.
-The same is true for pets or even gifts you buy for friends and family.
+Yes, you can be a customer without being a consumer.
+For instance, if you buy clothing for your children, they are the consumers of the goods, not you.
+The same applies to pets or gifts for others.

 -